facebookresearch/gismo/README.md

 ```bash
 $ python eval.py --eval_split test --models_path PATH --dataset DATASET --batch_size 100
 ```
-where DATASET is a dataset name (e.g. `voc`) and PATH is the path to the saved models folder.
+where DATASET is a dataset name (e.g. `recipe1m`) and PATH is the path to the saved models folder.

 ### Pre-trained models
 TBD